-Prague tram network is one of the largest in Europe.
-Trams offer a comfortable and reliable surface transportation in Prague.
+Prague’s tram network spans a whopping 142 km (88 mi), making it one of the largest tram networks in Europe.
+Trams are a comfortable and reliable form of surface transit in Prague.

-New line 23 is operated on the following route: Zvonařka – I. P. Pavlova – Karlovo náměstí – Národní třída – Národní divadlo – Újezd – Malostranská – Pražský hrad – Pohořelec – Malovanka – Královka.
+Route: Zvonařka (Královské Vinohrady district) – I. P. Pavlova – Karlovo náměstí – Národní třída (National Blvd) – Národní divadlo (National Theater) – Újezd (Malá Strana district) – Malostranská – Pražský hrad (Prague Castle) – Pohořelec – Malovanka – Královka.

 The 23 heritage tram is in service daily, 8:30 AM to 7:00 PM, departing every 30 minutes on weekdays and every 15 minutes on weekends, national holidays and the summer season.
 Regular PID fares are accepted.
 Timetables can be found at stops or online.